afeld/dotfiles/sublime-text-2/Packages/SublimeLinter/README.rst

 * **Background mode (the default)** - When the "sublimelinter" setting is true, linting is performed in the background as you modify a file (if the relevant linter supports it).
 If you like instant feedback, this is the best way to use SublimeLinter.
 If you want feedback, but not instantly, you can try another mode or set a minimum queue delay so that the linter will only run after a certain amount of idle time.
 * **Load-save mode** - When the "sublimelinter" setting is "load-save", linting is performed only when a file is loaded and after saving.
 Errors are cleared as soon as the file is modified.
+* **Save-only mode** - When the "sublimelinter" setting is "save-only", linting is performed only after a file is saved.
+Errors are cleared as soon as the file is modified.
 * **On demand mode** - When the "sublimelinter" setting is false, linting is performed only when initiated by you.
 Use the Control+Command+l (OS X) or Control+Alt+l (Linux/Windows) key equivalent or the Command Palette to lint the current file.
 If the current file has no associated linter, the command will not be available.

 Within a file whose language/syntax is supported by SublimeLinter, you can control SublimeLinter via the Command Palette (Command+Shift+P on OS X, Control+Shift+P on Linux/Windows).
 The available commands are: